This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Why My Custom Reports Win:

-- Proves my commitment to results over metrics
+- They prove my commitment to results over metrics

-- Justifies my premium pricing through obvious value
+- They justify my pricing through obvious value

-New Business Impact: 40% of my new clients specifically mention my reporting quality as a decision factor.
+New Business Impact: 40% of my new clients specifically mention my reporting quality as a factor in their decision.

 Let me talk real numbers about my build versus buy decision.